Akhil-James/dart_amqp_client/README.md

 # Dart AMQP Client

 Dart AMQP Client is a Dart package that simplifies the handling of AMQP (Advanced Message Queuing Protocol) connections, channels, and associated callbacks.
-It provides an easy-to-use interface for establishing and managing connections to AMQP servers, enabling you to focus on your application's logic without dealing with low-level AMQP details.

 # Features
 Connection Management: Automatically handles AMQP connection establishment and reconnection.